schlumpfling42/nnsfw/example/README.md

 The startup should only take a few seconds.
 The default port the example application listens to is 8080.
 To test it out go to the following url: http://lvh.me:8080/index.html If you have the google credentials setup all the way go to http://lvh.me:8080/secure/index.html There are a few rest endpoints to try out.
 They are defined in [ExampleController.java](src/main/java/net/example/controller/ExampleController.java).
 The base URL for the rest endpoints is http://lvh.me:8080/test .
-The easiest way to test them out is to use postman.
+The easiest way to test them out is to use Postman.

+There is also a Rest endpoint that requires authentication http://lvh.me:8080/auth.
+But you will need a valid access token to try it out.
+Here is a good example on how to set up Postman to create an access token: https://medium.com/kinandcartacreated/google-authentication-with-postman-12943b63e76a